danw8/web-bones-rs/SETUP.md

 1. [Download PostgreSQL](https://www.postgresql.org/download/).
 2. Run the installer.
 3. Use PgAdmin to create a user that can create databases.
+4. You need to add `libpq.dll` to your PATH it is located in the bin directory of the postgres install.

 ## Prepare diesel